mixandroid666/simple-weather-check-android/README.md

 * Coroutines as concurrency design pattern

 ## Things to know
-* Api key and Api endpoint is store in config.properties file
+* API key and API endpoint is store in config.properties file